-This was kind of a happy accident, and totally the idea of my friend Cory (she blogs some fabulous recipes over at Fresh is the Taste!).
+This decadent, chocolate-swirled homemade caramel corn was actually kind of a happy accident, and totally the idea of my friend Cory (she blogs some fabulous recipes over at Fresh is the Taste!).

 Cory and a few of our friends were over making a bunch of caramel corn the other night for Christmas gifts and the last batch got a little darker than usual (the product of us girls talking too much while we were working!).